-- The attendees were supportive of the Program and the construction of additional schools in their area. - Several representatives agreed to the importance of studying and analysing the environmental and social components relating to such a program, and highlighted the importance of contributing positively to the community. - The attendees also stressed on the importance of assigning a suitable contractor that would abide by the Construction Environmental Management Plan (CEMP) that should address (international) best practices for community and occupational health and safety procedures, to avoid any technical issues and future adverse implications on the school building itself and affected parties.
-This also included good supervision, and good maintenance afterwards were mentioned and emphasized - The attendees highlighted the importance of properly managing potential impacts of noise and dust, especially during the construction works. - Given the location of the proposed site, the attendees had no objection from an environmental or social perspective to construct a school on such boundaries.
+- The attendees were supportive of the Program and the construction of additional schools in their area. - Several representatives agreed to the importance of studying and analysing the environmental and social components relating to such a program, and highlighted the importance of contributing positively to the community. - The attendees also stressed on the importance of assigning a suitable contractor that would abide by the Construction Environmental Management Plan (CEMP) that should address (international) best practices for community and occupational health and safety procedures, to avoid any technical issues and future adverse implications on the school building itself and affected parties. - The attendees highlighted the importance of properly managing potential impacts of noise and dust, especially during the construction works. - Given the location of the proposed site, the attendees had no objection from an environmental or social perspective to construct a school on such boundaries however highlighted the importance of analysing and developing suitable traffic plans, given that the area is considered to be a dense area as a result of additional schools in the vicinity.